JonathanLaneMcDonald/Fully_Convolutional_Minesweeper_Model/README.md

 **Representation**

 We need a way of encoding frames once they've been generated.
-This is done as follows:
+I've done this as follows:

 * Numbers 0-9 count proximal mines
 * Question Mark (?) is used to represent unvisited cells